George Wein, Newport Jazz Festival co-founder, dies at 95

 Wein didn’t only work with jazz musicians.
 In 1959, he and Pete Seeger began a companion folk festival that would feature early performances by Joan Baez and Jose Feliciano among others and track the evolution of Bob Dylan from earnest troubadour to rule-breaking rock star.

 Dylan’s show in 1963 helped establish him as the so-called “voice of his generation,” but by 1965 he felt confined by the folk community and turned up at Newport with an electric band.
-The response was mostly positive, but there were enough boos from the audience and conflicts backstage — Wein rejected the legend that Seeger tried to cut the power cables to Dylan’s amps — to make Dylan’s appearance a landmark in rock and folk history.
+The response was mostly positive, but there were enough boos from the crowd and conflicts backstage — Wein rejected the legend that Seeger tried to cut the power cables to Dylan’s amps — to make Dylan’s appearance a landmark in rock and folk history.

-In his memoir “Myself Among Others,” Wein remembered confronting Dylan as he left the stage amid boos and applause and demanding he return to play something acoustic.
+In his memoir “Myself Among Others,” Wein remembered confronting Dylan as he left the stage and demanding he return to play something acoustic.
 When Dylan resisted, saying he didn’t have an acoustic guitar, Wein asked for volunteers to lend him one and helped persuade Dylan to go back out.
-Years later, Wein remained moved from hearing Dylan sing “It’s All Over Now, Baby Blue,” a farewell ballad in more ways than one.
+Years later, Wein remained moved by memories of hearing Dylan sing “It’s All Over Now, Baby Blue,” a farewell ballad in more ways than one.

 “It was a farewell to the idealism and purity of the folk revival,” Wein wrote.
 “There was no turning back — not for Dylan, not for anyone.”

 The Newport festivals have led to numerous films and concert albums, notably Murray Lerner’s Oscar-nominated 1967 documentary “Festival!”, with Dylan, Johnny Cash and Howlin’ Wolf among the performers.
 Wein would later bring in Led Zeppelin, Sly and the Family Stone and James Brown and other rock and rhythm and blues acts.
+In 2020, when Newport went virtual because of the pandemic, Wein introduced Mavis Staples from his home in Manhattan.

 Wein himself had been a pianist since childhood and he maintained an active music career, releasing “Wein, Women and Song,” “Swing That Music” and several other albums and making yearly appearances at the Newport festival with his Newport All-Stars band.
 He was named a “Jazz Master” in 2005 by the National Endowment for the Arts and received an honorary Grammy in 2014.
 Years earlier, President Clinton brought his saxophone to the White House stage for a celebration of the Newport Jazz Festival.